Male breast cancer: Associations with other diseases and conditions

 Klinefelter syndrome is a rare genetic disease in which males have inherited an extra X chromosome.
-Men with this disease have gynecomastia, obesity, testicular dysgenesis (i.e. failure to develop functional testes), and various other abnormalities including a 20 to 50-fold increased risk of developing MBC.
+Men with this disease have a 20 to 50-fold increased risk of developing MBC.
 It is thought that this increased risk is primarily due to their low androgen levels, high gonadotrophins levels, and consequently high estrogen levels relative to androgen levels.
 Cases of MBC occur in individuals with three other rare inherited genetic disorders, the Li-Fraumeni syndrome, Lynch syndrome, and Cowden syndrome, although the odds ratios (i.e. statistical strength) of these associations is not yet known.

 Other states in which males have excessive estrogen relative to androgen levels and increased rates of developing MBC include liver cirrhosis (females with liver cirrhosis do not have an increased incidence of breast cancer), testicular dysfunction (due to, e.g. undescended testes, congenital inguinal hernia, orchitis, i.e. inflammation of the testes caused by, e.g. mumps or testicular malignancies), and consumption of hormonal drugs for, e.g. gender reassignment therapy.
 (One study reported a 46-fold increased rate of MBC in trans women, i.e. gender reassignment from male to female.)
 A large study found that diabetes is associated with an increased risk of developing breast cancer with men having a slightly higher but significant risk than women (20.1% of all men vs. 16.5% of all women).
 In one study of 58 MBC cases, 11 had one or two other malignancies; the malignancies included prostate cancer (4 cases), prostate cancer in a man with Klinefelter's syndrome (1 case), oral cavity cancer plus prostate cancer (1 case)), and melanoma plus colon cancer (1 case).

-Earlier studies regarded gynecomastia as a risk factor for MBC but more recent work suggests that this has not been established.
+Earlier studies regarded gynecomastia as a risk factor for MBC, with a pooled analysis finding a 9.78-fold increased risk, meaning the ratio for the odds of development was 9.78 and there was a 95% confidence interval of 7.52 to 12.7.
+However, more recent studies suggest that there is no established link between gynecomastia and an increased risk of developing MBC.